• Home

 Just as you can spice up your love life, you can spice up your chocolate, with flavours like chili and peppercorn being all the rage.

-I’m all for adding kick to my cacao so I popped a piece of chili-flavoured chocolate in my mouth.
+I’m all for adding kick to my cacao so I popped a piece of chilli-flavoured chocolate in my mouth.
 As Taennier instructed, I let it melt on my tongue and run over my taste buds.

 Slowly I breathed in through my mouth and exhaled from my nose.
 This caused an explosion in the back of my throat and a brand new addiction in my brain.